Good CAT Score: 2025 Requirements by Job Level

 • 99th Percentile (Score ~45+): Top 1% – rare intellectual performance

-The overall average CCAT score across all industries is 24 out of 50 (50th percentile).
+The overall average CAT score across all industries is 24 out of 50 (50th percentile).
 However, averages vary significantly by industry:

 • Customer Service: 22-26 average